stanyzra/aws-env-manager/README.md

 # Env manager

-A environment variable manager for AWS Amplify and ECS, initially designed for Collection.
+A environment variable manager for AWS Amplify and ECS, initially designed for Collection

 ## Installation (NOT FINISHIED YET)